nightroman/FarNet/PowerShellFar/README.md

     Specifies the regular expression pattern or simple text.

     If the regex defines capturing groups then each group is treated as a match and gets selected on opening.
-Groups are ignored on "All text".
+Groups are ignored on `AllText/a`.

 - Options

-    Comma or space delimited regular expression options or their aliases.
+    Comma separated options or aliases, aliases may be joined together.

     Standard .NET regular expression options and aliases:
-    `None`, `IgnoreCase/ic`, `Multiline/m`, `ExplicitCapture/ec`, `Compiled`,
+    `None`, `IgnoreCase/i`, `Multiline/m`, `ExplicitCapture/n`, `Compiled`,
-    `Singleline/s`, `IgnorePatternWhitespace/ipw`, `RightToLeft`, `ECMAScript`,
+    `Singleline/s`, `IgnorePatternWhitespace/x`, `RightToLeft`, `ECMAScript`,
     `CultureInvariant`.

-    Extra helper options: `SimpleMatch/sm` tells that the pattern is literal string, `WholeWord/ww` tells to search for word bounds, i.e. `\b...\b`.
+    Extra helper options: `SimpleMatch/t` tells that the pattern is literal string, `WholeWord/w` tells to test for non-word bounds before and after, `AllText/a` tells to read files as whole strings, not lines, found matches are not selected in editors.

-    Note that the option `Singleline/s` implies "All text".
+    Note that `Singleline/s` implies `AllText/a`.
+But they are not the same.

 - Input